 Hiring International Students

 International students studying in the U.S. usually hold either an F-1 or a J-1 student visa.
-Under certain circumstances, the Government allows an international student in either F-1 or J-1 status to request work permission beyond the graduation date in order to gain practical work experience related to his or her field of study in the United States.
+Under certain circumstances, the Government allows an international student in either F-1 or J-1 status to request work permission beyond the graduation date in order to gain practical work experience related to their field of study in the United States.

 - For J-1 students the work permission is called Academic Training (AT).
 It is not always possible to obtain a change of visa status for J-1 students in order to allow them to continue their appointments beyond the expiration date of the AT because of the two-year home country residence requirement and 12-month bar.

 Administrators should complete ISD records for students from other universities who are given academic appointments at Harvard.
 For questions about an appointment for someone completing an academic degree at a U.S. institution, please be sure to consult an advisor in the HIO.